Crusading movement: Western dissidents

 Crusaders massacre Cathars at the beginning of the Albigensian Crusades (a miniature from the late 14th-century Chroniques de France ou de St-Denis).

-Catholic churchmen saw heresy as a fundamental threat to the faith and to salvation, but the Gregorian Reform did not satisfy those seeking a purer, simpler Christianity.
-Increased trade carried dualist ideologies westward.
-These movements distinguished between an incorruptible God and an evil creator of the material world.
+The Gregorian Reform did not satisfy those seeking a purer, simpler Christianity.
+Increased trade carried dualist ideologies westward, distinguishing between an incorruptible God and an evil creator of the material world.
 In Western Europe, their adherents became known as Cathars or Albigensians.
-In 1179, the Third Lateran Council granted indulgences to those who fought heretics.
+As Catholic churchmen saw heresy as a fundamental threat to the faith and to salvation, the Third Lateran Council granted indulgences, in 1179, to those who fought heretics.
 Yet, in southern France, Cathars were deeply embedded in Occitan society, and local elites were unwilling to act against heretical friends or kin.

 In 1207, Pope Innocent III urged Raymond VI, Count of Toulouse, to eradicate heresy.
 His reluctance or inability to comply led to excommunication by the papal legate Peter of Castelnau, who was soon murdered.
-In response, Innocent declared a crusade.
+In response, Innocent declared the first Albigensian Crusade.
 Northern French crusaders invaded Occitania, committing atrocities against both Cathars and Catholics.
-(Note: The crusade theorist Caesarius of Heisterbach claimed that the Cistercian abbot Arnaud Amalric had urged the Crusaders to kill everybody, stating that "The Lord knows who are his own" during the Massacre at Béziers.
+(Note: The crusade theorist Caesarius of Heisterbach claimed that the Cistercian abbot Arnaud Amalric had urged the crusaders to kill everybody, stating that "The Lord knows who are his own" during the Massacre at Béziers.
 In the same town, prelates called the slaughter of c.
 20,000 people as a miracle.)
 Though the campaigns strengthened French influence, they failed to eliminate heresy.
 That was eventually achieved by mendicant friars, inquisitors and secular authorities.

 The Stedinger Crusade in northern Germany targeted peasants accused of heresy for refusing to pay the tithe (church tax).
 Hungarian rulers led two failed crusades into Bosnia, allegedly home to a Cathar antipope.
-In contrast, the radical Apostolici in northern Italy were swiftly crushed by crusading forces.
+The radical Apostolici in northern Italy were swiftly crushed by crusading forces.